josebGithub/METCS601_Project/README.md

 - Contact Page
 ![Contact Page!](josephinePortfolio/images/contact_page.jpg)
 Contact page is a page for the user to contact me.
 It includes a contact form for the user to fill in.
 Input form validation for each field is available.
-Error message will display to the DOM.
+Error messages will be displayed to the DOM if empty or invalid value is validated.
 Form cannot be submitted until all the fields are filled.
 Success page should be returned after submission.

 ## Requirement